lineofflight/peddler/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/281e6176048f3c0a1ed3/maintainability)][maintainability]
 [![Test Coverage](https://api.codeclimate.com/v1/badges/281e6176048f3c0a1ed3/test_coverage)][test-coverage]

+> ⚠️ This README explains the main branch, which may contain unreleased code.
+For the README of the latest release, please refer to [this link][latest-release-readme].

 **Peddler** is a Ruby interface to the [Amazon Selling Partner API (SP-API)][docs-overview].
 The SP-API enables Amazon sellers and vendors to programmatically access their data on orders, shipments, payments, and more.

 To begin using the Amazon SP-API, you must [register as a developer][register-as-developer] and [register your application][register-application].
 Once registered, [obtain your Login with Amazon (LWA) credentials][view-credentials] to access your own or other selling partners' data.